Meeting at Tbilisi International Airport and transfer to the hotel.

 Tourists will have: tasting 4 types of wine, Chacha tasting, bread baking in Tone, dipping Churchkhela, Mtsvadi (veal, pork or chicken) grilling, Khachapuri or Lobiani baking, Khinkali wrapping.

 By the end of the Kakheti wine tour, we will arrive in Telavi – the main city and administrative center of Georgia’s eastern province of Kakheti.
 In the evening return to Tbilisi and hotel accommodation.

 Transfer to Tbilisi international airport.

-The price includes: accommodation in 3* hotels in double rooms with breakfast, private guide service, all transfers, all wine tasting according to the program, entrance fee to the Stalin Museum with local guide service, entrance fee to Uplistsikhe Cave Town with local guide service.
+The price will include: Hotel accommodation with breakfast, private guide service, all transfers, all wine tasting according to the program, entrance fee to the Stalin Museum with local guide service, entrance fee to Uplistsikhe Cave Town with local guide service.

 Please note: the tour is designed so that tourists will arrive in Tbilisi in the morning.
 If tourists will arrive in the evening, the tour will be slightly modified – the tour program will start from the second day and tourists will have free time in Tbilisi in the afternoon.